osrf/gazebo_tutorials/building_editor/tutorial.md

     a.
 If you know your image's resolution, you can directly input the resolution on the dialog and click `Ok`.

     b.
 If you don't know the resolution, but you know the real-world distance of two points in the image, you can:

         1. Click on the first point.
 As you move the mouse, an orange line will appear as shown below.

         2. Click on the second point to complete the line.

         3. The default length is 1 m.
 If the real-world distance of your line is different than that, type it in on the dialog.
 In the example below, it is 7,5 m.
 The resolution will be automatically calculated for you based on the line you drew.

         4. You can then click `Ok`.

     [[file:files/import_step_2.png|800px]]

 1. The image will appear on the 2D View properly scaled.

     > **Tip:** You can add a floor plan for each level on your building once you've added more levels, by repeating the same process for each level.

 # Add features

 ## Add walls

+Trace all walls on the floor plan as follows.
+Keep in mind that we will attach windows and doors to the walls later, so here you can draw the walls over them.

 1. On the palette, click on `Wall`.